ephraimg/pro-publica-graphql/README.md

 3. Run `yarn` to install dependencies
 4. Run `yarn start` to run the application
 5. In your browser, load `http://localhost:<PORT>/graphql` to view the GraphQL Playground (replace `<PORT>` with the port number you saved in your `.env` file)
 6. Use the Docs tab to browse through the schema, see what queries are available, and test it out!
-For example:
+For example, try the following query and query variable.

     ```
-    query {
+    query($session: Int) {
-      senateMembers {
+      senateMembers(session: $session) {
         congress
         members {
           first_name